Skip to main content

 SOCIAL JUSTICE CONNECTION

 The work will focus on a number of social justice issues.
 The focus can be tailored to suit the interest of the intern.
-The ministries of ADROP mainly circle around immigration, mass incarceration, and access to health care.
+The ministries of ADROP mainly circle around immigration, mass incarceration, and access to healthcare.

 POSSIBLE WORK ASSIGNMENTS